gallendes/ser494_23fc_project/project_proposal_initial.md

 - Are government targets aligned with EPI expectations?

-- Which end-use industry sector generally has the highest percentage of renewable energy as its source of energy?
+- Which end-use industry sector generally has the highest percentage of renewable energy as their energy source?

-- How does the previous measurement vary by country?
+- How does that measurement vary by country?
 ```

-**Intellectual Merit:** The project has the potential to discover measurements about how different countries are
+**Intellectual Merit:** The project has the potential to uncover insights about how different countries are
-performing and determining whether they need to act upon these discovered insights.
-It will also detect irregularities
+performing in renewable energy adoption and whether specific actions are necessary based on these findings.
-and country-specific situations when finding contradictions in expected relationships.
-It may also discover key drivers
+It will also detect irregularities and country-specific situations that may contradict expected relationships, and
-that tend to accelerate the pace of renewable energy adoption.
+offer a deeper understanding about what accelerates renewable energy adoption.

 **Data Sourcing:** The methodology for retrieving relevant data is described as such:

 ```
 1 Defining data requirements.

-2 Selecting a data source.
+2 Selecting data sources.

-3 Accessing publicly available free data sets or databases.
+3 Accessing publicly available data sets or databases.

-4 Verifying data integrity and applying formatting.
+4 Verifying data integrity and formatting.

-5 Keeping detailed documentation and relevant restrictions.
+5 Maintaining detailed documentation and identifying relevant restrictions.
 ```

-Data may be collected from the following non-exclusive list of sources:
+Possible sources of data include:

 ```
 - International Energy Agency (IEA): For global energy consumption, production data, and energy investment trends.